itoledoc/gWTO2/docs/intro2.rst

-selects the best SB to run, given the current pwv, array configuration, number of antennas and the target's horizontal coordinates; however the algorithm needs to be more complex to achieve an optimal efficiency in the use of telescope time, which finally traduces in a maximum scientific output.
+selects the best SB to run, given the current pwv, array configuration, number of antennas and the target's horizontal coordinates; however the algorithm needs to be more complex to achieve an optimal efficiency in the use of telescope time.
+This optimal efficiency is defined as obtaining the maximum scientific output given the avilable observing time.